signal-noise/datasupply/docs/CONTRIBUTING.md

 [pull requests](http://help.github.com/pull-requests/)).
 When you send a pull request, please make sure you've covered off all the points in the template.

+Make sure to [add yourself](https://allcontributors.org/docs/en/bot/usage) to the Contributors list as well.

 Please use [Prettier](https://prettier.io/docs/en/index.html) with no overrides, and make sure you've read about our workflow (below); in essence make sure each Pull Request is atomic but don't worry too much about the commits themselves as we use